luisdrita/RoadSafety/readme.md

 Both YOLOv5 and PSPNet101 were benchmarked and validated using a set of 1 image per LSOA from the dataset.

-Data was storaged and processed in the secure High Performance Cluster from Imperial College London.
+Data was storage and processed in the secure High Performance Cluster from Imperial College London.

 ### GSV Dataset